rust-lang/rust/compiler/rustc_codegen_gcc/Readme.md

 (defined in print-tree.h)

-To print a debug reprensentation of a gimple struct:
+To print a debug representation of a gimple struct:

 ```c
 debug_gimple_stmt(gimple_struct)